 Mist the mold with a light layer of resin mold release.
 This makes demolding easier plus protects your mold against micro-tears.
-It’s these itty bitty cracks that break down your mold and cause tearing when you remove your resin.
+These itty bitty cracks break down your mold and cause tearing when you remove your resin.

 💡 Pro tip: Don’t use the mold release like cooking spray.
 It can leave streaks if you apply too much.
 Instead, a light mist is all you need.

-Unique to this mold, you also need to insert the plug into the top center.
+Unique to this mold, you must insert the plug into the top center.
 You’ll take this out after the resin cures.

 Step 4: Place the flowers